duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 The object containing the data to be used by your templates.
 In most cases, it is best to pass along `api_result` to `data`, so that all of your API response is accessible to your templates.

-# Instant Answer Meta Data (For the MetaBar)
+# Instant Answer Meta Data

-The following options are used to define elements of the MetaBar including the "More at" link.
-The are all attributes of the `meta: {}` object.
+The following options are used to define elements of the **MetaBar** including the "More at" link.
+They are all attributes of the `meta: {}` object.

 ## searchTerm {string}